First Time Clients Receive 35% Off ($78/hour) massage

 For many people with tinnitus, muscle tension only makes their symptoms worse.
 However, through quality massage therapy, we're able to address this issue.
 If you come into our spa with muscle tension reaching a point where it's affecting your tinnitus, we can help you relax those particular muscles and reduce the associated pain.

-By targeting the cervical and upper thoracic muscles (for neck and upper back issues) and the trapezius and scalenes (for shoulder and neck issues), we help reduce muscular tension through the use of deep tissue massage, myofascial release, scar tissue work and more.
+By targeting the cervical and upper thoracic muscles (for neck and upper back issues) and the trapezius and scalenes (for shoulder and neck issues), we help reduce muscular tension through the use of deep tissue massage, myofascial release, scar tissue work, and more.
 As your muscles relax more fully, you'll notice that tinnitus symptoms decrease as well.

 In addition, massage therapy for tinnitus often involves targeting specific points near the source of pain.
 These points will usually be around the ear and neck, and may involve themes like pulling the earlobe or working the neck muscles in a circular motion.